 Many of the quilters had to learn new skills for the project – not just technical skills but also carrying out historical research and working together on a creative piece.
 The final result was deeply satisfying for some of them and gave people an unexpected angle on a side of the First World War about which they knew very little.

-At the outset, some of the quilters were doubtful about their ability to do the project:
+At the outset, a few of the quilters were doubtful about their ability:

 - It sounded interesting but probably beyond my stitching capabilities

 - I did not know how we would all tell the story in our separate squares